Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 by a military junta.

-to help broker the deal with the Greek government.
+Martis promised to use his family connections to help broker the deal with the Greek government.

-The idea was they'd build a series of houses
+The idea was they'd build a series of houses built for the Beatles

-and their close associates linked together
+and their close associates linked together by a series of tunnels.

 So they all went to Greece with their families and entourage.

-McCartney later said that while sailing around,
+McCartney later said that while sailing around the Greek islands,

-the Greek islands everyone just sat around and took LSD sounds like a great holiday
+everyone just sat around and took LSD.

-photographers were waiting for them and apparently having been tipped off by magic galaxy
+and apparently having been tipped off by Magic Alex.

-trying to get a bit of press but the Beatles soon lost interest in buying the island and pulled out of
+But the Beatles soon lost interest in buying the island

-any plans George Harrison later said to make the purchase we'd change the money into some
+to make the purchase, we'd change the money

-international dollars or some currency.
+into some international dollars or some currency.

 International dollars.